AndranikSargsyan/Programming-for-economists/Week2/homework.md

 **Hints:**

-* Use input() function to ask for an input from the user and int() function to convert returned string to integer this way
+* Use input() function to ask for an input from the user and use int() function to convert the returned string into an integer this way
 ```python
 num = int(input("Enter an integer: "))
 ```